Planning can be as simple or as complex as you choose. Whatever your pick, here’s 10 things you need to know about planning right now.

 Maybe they’re even OK with that, but if you know someone or have gone through a challenging life experience yourself, you know better.

-#Planning is the seed of a success project. #coaching Click To Tweet
+#Planning is the seed of a success project. #coaching #MindfulPlanning Click To Tweet

 We cannot control everything but that doesn’t mean you leave your life to chances.